First of all I must apologise for the disgraceful state of my car in this photo. I'll give it a wash this weekend, I promise :).

 - You're fine with a UK driving license.
 Likewise your European Health Insurance Card (EHIC) still entitles you to limited free healthcare - but when you renew it, you'll be given a GHIC (Global instead of European but with all the same benefits).

-- There are rules on what you can import and export (no dairy products for example) and there are now specific restrictions on alcohol: basically 18 litres (24 bottles) of wine, 42 litres of beer and also some spirits etc. Details on gov.uk here.
+- There are rules on what you can import and export (no dairy products for example) and there are now specific restrictions on bringing alcohol back into the UK: basically 18 litres (24 bottles) of wine, 42 litres of beer and also some spirits etc. Details on gov.uk here.